danth/coricamu/README.md

 This is all validated by the Nix module system, so you will be warned if any information is missing or improperly formatted.

+It is also possible to add `files` and `images` from within a page.
+This will behave exactly the same as if you defined them in the main configuration, however it makes it clearer where the resource is needed when reading your code.

 ### Header / Footer

 You can define a header and footer which will be repeated on every page of